 If you did homebrew, do you still?

-What is your favourite beer that you brew?
+What is your favourite beer to brew?

 If you have worked in other breweries, which other beer did you enjoy brewing, and why?